Dry suit: Heat loss

 There are two major routes for heat loss.
 Respiratory and through the skin.
 The mechanisms of respiratory heat loss are heating the inspired gas and humidifying the inspired gas by latent heat of evaporation.
-While they are major factors in diver compfort and safety, these are not influenced by the use of a dry suit.
+While they are major factors in diver comfort and safety, these are not influenced by the use of a dry suit.
 The loss of heat through the skin by radiation, conduction, and convection is the aspect which can be controlled by an exposure suit, and the one for which dry suits are effective and appropriate.

 Skin will heat up gas and clothing inside a dry suit by radiation and conduction.
 Convection will transport heated gas within the suit, and may take it to places where it may be transferred through the suit shell more rapidly.
 Heat transfer by radiation occurs through a medium that is transparent to infrared radiation of the relevant wavelengths.
 This is mostly the gas, and the radiation paths are short, multiple, and with small temperature differences, so the effects are relatively small.
 Heat conduction is kinetic energy transfer by molecular or atomic collision.
 It has the more important role in heat transfer through a diving suit.
 Conduction occurs between the diver's skin and the gas and suit materials in contact with it, and through these materials to the shell, through the shell to the surrounding water, where it is rapidly removed by convection.
 Conduction heat loss is strongly influenced by thermal conductivity of the gas in the suit.

 Convective heat transfer is the consequence of movement of heat carried by a gas or liquid from one place to another, where conduction can occur.
 It can considerably speed up heat transfer, so thermal protection of the undersuit is improved when it limits convection of the gas within the suit.
 Convective heat transfer in the suit is strongly influenced by the freedom of the gas in the suit to move around, which is increased when there are large gas spaces, and reduced when the gas is constrained by the loft of the fabric.
 There is also heat transfer within the suit by evaporation of moisture in contact with the skin, and condensation on the inner surface of the shell.
 This is reduced by wicking it away from the skin before it evaporates, and preventing condensate on the inside of the shell from wetting the inner layer of the undersuit.